carldubois/bigiq-cm-restapi-reference/docs/HowToGuides/Access/t_kill_sessions_access.rst

    the task may finish, but API will not be able to send additional warning or error in the response.
 ACTIVE device has to only manually identified by the user, as currently there is no way to determine this information through API.

-3. One way to find the ACTIVE device for the session in BIG IQ UI, go to Monitoring tab and select
+3. One way to find the ACTIVE device for the session in BIG IQ UI, go to Monitoring tab and select Dashboards & Reports->Access->Sessions:

-Dashboards & Reports->Access->Sessions.

 4. The hostname field corresponds to the ACTIVE device.
 Then you can use the filter query to find the corresponding deviceReference.